 During the entire trial, the man’s sperm count will be measured during monthly visits to ensure it stays below the fertility threshold.
 The pregnancy rate (based on the number of pregnancies that occur in the efficacy phase) and rate of compliance with gel usage will be assessed to both measure the gel’s efficacy and gauge the gel’s overall acceptance as a male contraceptive method.

-While the gel can, in principle, be applied topically anywhere on the body, the FDA has instructed similar hormone-containing gels to be applied to the shoulder to reduce the risk of testosterone being transferred to others, especially women and children.
+While the male birth control gel can, in principle, be applied topically anywhere on the body, the FDA has instructed similar hormone-containing gels to be applied to the shoulder to reduce the risk of testosterone being transferred to others, especially women and children.

 The trial is sponsored by Health Decisions, Population Council, and the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
 The final results from this study are expected to be available in 2022, when the decision to continue on to a larger Phase III study will be made.

 “Expanding male contraceptive options could help make family planning more of a shared responsibility between women and men,” said Regine Sitruk-Ware, distinguished scientist at the Population Council’s Center for Biomedical Research and world-renowned reproductive endocrinologist who is overseeing trials testing the NES/T gel.